Unscripted DC

 What Is an RPP Zone?

 RPP stands for Residential Permit Parking.
-It’s a program that limits street parking on designated residential blocks to people who actually live there.
-The goal is to stop commuters and visitors from taking up all the parking in residential neighborhoods.
+It’s a program that limits street parking on designated residential blocks to people who actually live there — stopping commuters and visitors from taking up all the parking in residential neighborhoods.

 How to Spot an RPP Zone